Radbuglet/rfcs/text/0000-capabilities.md

 }
 ```

-Alternatively, they might think of the third option: using thread-local storage.
+Alternatively, they might think of a third option: using thread-local storage.

 ```rust
 thread_local! {